makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 **Sigma Designs ensures the compatibility** of all devices for these levels and is driving protocol development.
 The big advantage of this approach is that one cannot screw up these lower levels and has a simple high-level API to access the network.
 Furthermore, Sigma Designs takes care of fixing any defects that are discovered in these levels.

-In order to interact with the network, the developers rely on a simple API to communicate with other nodes.
+In order to interact with the network, developers rely on a simple API to communicate with other nodes.
 However, the specification also requires strict compatibility at the higher levels: session, presentation, and application.
-These levels are in the hands of the application developer.
+Interactions at these levels are in the hands of application developers.
 The library allows *node A* to send a command to *node B*.
 The command must adhere to a specific message format defined in the specification (see Command Class Specification, about 900&nbsp;pages).
 This will allow *node B* to properly decode the command and perform the corresponding action on the periphery.

 Z-Wave libraries make **heavy use of callbacks**.
 The main logic is in the library and control is only transferred to the user code at certain times: